ScriptersCF/speedtest-node/README.md

 3. On Windows, Shift + Right click in the folder and "Open Powershell window here"
 4. Run `npm i`and wait for the process to complete
 5. (optional) Edit the logPath in the `configurations.json` file
-6. Run `npm start` to start the SpeedTest.
+6. Run `npm start` while in the extracted folder to start the SpeedTest.

 Terminate by Ctrl+C -> Y